bamptonm/mqttitude/docs/features.md

 Tap the Bookmark Button in the Navigation Bar on the Location screen.
 Select an entry from your Address Book.
 The entry will be marked with a relationship to the current friend's topic name.

+Beginning with iPhone app version 5.1, there's now a switch in Expert Mode settings titled _Update Address Book".
+If this is _on_, the app uses related names from the address book to identify topics and updates address book as described above.
+If the switch is _off_, the app maintains an internal reference to the address book record and doesn't modify the address book.